Breathing new life into local communities

-“Adapting to Shell standards also helps them to win contracts with other companies,” says Andreas Ekker, who heads local job creation for Shell projects in Norway.
+“Adapting to Shell standards also helps them to win contracts with other companies,” says operations manager Tor Bjerkestrand.

-Shell also encourages contractor companies working at Nyhamna to hire locally and set up local offices for big projects.
+Shell has also encouraged contractor companies working at Nyhamna to hire locally and set up local offices for big projects.
 Being nearby allows them to respond quickly to changing needs.

 The approach brings its own rewards.
 One example was when an exceptionally long spell of freezing weather brought the plant to a halt in 2011.

-“A local supplier was quickly on site with the right equipment to help us solve the situation, instead of having to wait for people outside of the region and remote equipment,” says operations manager Tor Bjerkestrand.
-“It saved us time and helped resume gas supplies quickly.”
+“A local supplier was quickly on site with the right equipment to help us solve the situation, instead of having to wait for people outside of the region and remote equipment,” says Bjerkestrand.
+“It saved us time and helped us resume gas supplies quickly.”

 Tor Thorsrud Sporsem, 23, is an engineering student at the University of Trondheim.
 In 2011 he became an apprentice at Nyhamna, 1.5 kilometres (1 mile) from his home in Aukra.